MrtnOmwenga/alx-system_engineering-devops/0x13-firewall/README.md

 ### Learning objectives

-Setting up 11;rgb:0000/0000/0000and configuring a firewall  to block certain pages
+Setting up and configuring a firewall to block certain pages